chrisdewa/unbelipy/README.md

 ## Project status
 Early beta.
 It's not yet production ready.
-Although most of the functionality is operational rate limits are still being worked on.
+Although most of the functionality is operational, rate limits are still being worked on.

 ## Installation